First Fruits

 • It would interrupt as a day dedicated to bread the partial fasting of leaven (Unleavened Bread lastet one entire week)!!

-• The most evident point is the fact that CHRIST would have impossibly risen and resurrected in a time biblically declared as time of affliction.
+• The most evident point is the fact that CHRISTOS would have impossibly risen and resurrected in a time biblically declared as time of affliction.
 He died in the time of affliction and resurrected immediately after this time.
 Deut 16:3 says: "You shall not eat with it anything leavened; seven days you shall eat with it unleavened bread of affliction [Strong's G2561 KAKⲰCEⲰC; depression, that is, misery: - afflicted (-ion), trouble, ill-treatment, oppression.], because in haste you went out from the land of Egypt, so that you will remember the day of your going out from the land of Egypt all the days of your life."

 B - Who is Beta Israel?